dreamfactorysoftware/df-genie/README.markdown

-# DreamFactory installation script for Ubuntu 16/18
+# DreamFactory installation script for Debian 8/9

-This is semi-automatic installation script for Ubuntu 16.04 and 18.04 OS.
+This is semi-automatic installation script for Debian 8 and Debian 9 OS.
 The script assumes a more or less blank server.
 If you have existing resources installed on the server the script will skip installation some parts or you will need to work around them.
 This instruction assumes that  DreamFactory will be the only/default web app on this server.
 If you have other sites (virtual hosts) you will need to adjust the configuration accordingly.

+**!Version PHP 7.0 and 7.1 not supporting.
+The script will install PHP version 7.2.**

 For example:
-* If our server has already installed PHP version 7.1, the script will install all extensions for DreamFactory compatible with that version PHP.

-**!Version PHP 7.0 not supporting.
-The script will install PHP version 7.2.**
 * If your server has already installed Apache, Nginx or MySQL/MariaDB a script will show warning notification and skip installation/configuration.

 The script has two versions: